- Child Custody

 Most alimony payments in Texas are ordered for a period between 5 and 10 years in order to give the spouse receiving payments time to start earning enough income to meet his or her basic needs.
 However, when children (or mental or physical disabilities) are involved, these payments can last longer.

-If you are going through a divorce or just looking for more straightforward answers about the process of alimony and how it may affect you, contact an experienced Houston divorce attorney today.
+If you are going through a divorce or just looking for more straightforward answers about the process of alimony and how it may affect you, contact an experienced Lubbock divorce attorney today.